 The jury must agree unanimously in a criminal case that the Defendant is guilty beyond a reasonable doubt or not guilty.
 If the jury cannot agree, it will be considered a hung jury.
 If the jury is hung, the prosecution may bring the charges a second time and argue the case before another jury; however, if the jury finds you not guilty of the charge, the constitution will protect you against future charges for the same crime under the double jeopardy clause.

-If the jury rules against you, your attorney may move the court for a judgment notwithstanding the verdict of the jury by arguing that there were no facts sufficient for the jury to find beyond a reasonable doubt as it did.
+If the jury rules against you, your attorney may move the court for a judgment notwithstanding the jury’s verdict by arguing that there were no facts sufficient for the jury to find beyond a reasonable doubt as it did.
 If the judge grants this motion, which is extremely rare, you will be found not guilty.
-If the judge denies the motion, the jury’s verdict will stand and you will be given a date for sentencing.
+If the judge denies the motion, the jury’s verdict will stand, and you will be given a date for sentencing.

-Sentencing is a separate hearing in most cases in which each side will present evidence as to what the sentence for the crime should be by considering the particular nature and seriousness of the offense.
+Sentencing is a separate hearing in most cases.
+Each side will present evidence as to what the sentence for the crime should be by considering the offense’s particular nature and seriousness.
 In Maine, the Court utilizes a process known as the Hewey Analysis to determine a sentence.
 17-A M.R.S.
 1252-C; State v.
 Hewey, 622 A.2d 1151 (Me.
 1993).

-The first step of the analysis requires that the Court look at the crime objectively to determine what type of crime it was and how serious the misconduct was when compared to the possible ways that the particular crime might have been committed.
+The first step of the analysis requires that the Court look at the crime objectively to determine the type of crime it was and how serious the misconduct as compared to the possible ways that the particular crime might have been committed.

-The second step is for the Court to evaluate the mitigating and aggravating factors of the offense to determine the maximum period of imprisonment.
+The second step is for the Court to evaluate the mitigating and aggravating factors of the offense to determine the maximum imprisonment period.
 These are the facts that either merit a reduction or an increase in the basic sentence determined by the Court in step one.
 In this step, the Court will consider all relevant factors.